 We need to add relevant LXC configuration to our container.
 Shut down the LXC container, and make the following changes to the LXC configuration file;

-The numbers on the cgroup2-lines are from the fifth column in the device-list above (via ls -alh /dev/nvidia*
+The numbers on the cgroup2-lines are from the fifth column in the device-lists above.
+Using the examples above, we would add 195

 We can now turn on the LXC container, and we’ll be ready to install the Nvidia driver.
 This time we’re going to install it without the kernel drivers, and there is no need to install the kernel headers.